astrofrog/astropy-helpers/docs/basic.rst

     the system library or the included one.

-With these files in place, you can either use the simplified method of opting in to astropy-helpers described in :ref:`setup_all`, or if you want more control, use theyou can then make use of the :func:`~extension_helpers.setup_helpers.get_package_info`  function in your ``setup.py`` file with::
+With these files in place, you can either use the simplified method of opting in to extension-helpers described in :ref:`setup_all`, or if you want more control, use theyou can then make use of the :func:`~extension_helpers.setup_helpers.get_package_info`  function in your ``setup.py`` file with::